sfigg/commercialization-public/test/hlk/testref/hardware-based-raid-systems--iscsi--testing-prerequisites.md

     -   Dual-core or equivalent processor and 4 gigabytes (GB) of memory for Windows client operating systems (for example, Windows 8, Windows 7, and Windows Vista).

-    -   Quad-core or equivalent processor and 6 GB of memory for Windows Server® operating systems.
+    -   Quad-core or equivalent processor and 6 GB of memory for Windows Server operating systems.

     An equivalent processor is any processor that appears to Windows as if it contains the specified number of CPUs.
 You can achieve this status through 1 or more physical microprocessors.